top of page

 Benefits of Nature Based Activities for Seniors

-As social circles become smaller so do opportunities for seniors to find meaningful activities and ways to contribute to their community.
-All people need a sense of self-worth and purpose.
-Opportunities to connect with nature also becomes more difficult when faced with harsh weather, accessibility and lack of transportation.
-We know the health benefits are there; nature improves our mood, reduces stress/anxiety, boosts our immune system, exposure to vitamin D, and has positive effects on cognitive functioning.
+As social circles become smaller, so may opportunities for seniors to find meaningful activities.
+Finding ways to connect with nature also becomes more difficult when faced with harsh weather, accessibility, and lack of transportation.
+We know the health benefits are there; nature improves our mood, reduces stress/anxiety, boosts our immune system, offers exposure to vitamin D, and has positive effects on cognitive functioning.

 IMG_0956.jpeg